 A discontinued, but much loved (by some) macro zoom - full frame short macro to long macro in one lens.
 This lens can still be accommodated.
 Please let us know if you are interested in this lens for your underwater housing.

 Tokina 100mm f/2.8 AT-X M100 AF Pro D

 This is the most challenging range for Nikon Full Frame shooters to select a good lens underwater.
 Fortunately it is also probably the least useful range for underwater shooting.

 This lens, mentioned above, is certainly still a good choice here.

-A nice lens topside, but not very close focusing and requires a +2 diopter for use in a dome.
-More...
+A nice lens topside, but not very close focusing, so may require a +2 diopter for use in most domes.

 These are the go-to lenses for larger wild animal encounters where we aren’t likely to get right next to the subject.
 Sharks that aren’t baited in, turtles, rays, dolphins and other cetaceans are prime examples.
 Schooling fish and reef “vignettes” with models are also typical uses.
 On a trip to the Galapagos, Cocos, or Socorro (known big animal locations), we will typically shoot this category of lens 75% of the time or more.

 This option is our absolute favorite solution for all around Full Frame wide angle.
 Not only does the lens combination offer sharper performance than any other rectilinear wide angle lens behind a dome, it gives you a much wider zoom range from near fisheye down to pelagic portrait capability on one dive taking the place of carrying 2-3 different lenses.
 This also a compact, fast focusing lens.
 For more information on this combination go here .

 WACP with 28-70 3.5-4.5D